Legacy

 Clean Water Initiative Introduced

-Moon Water was introduced to provide clean drinking water for the students, faculty, and staff of JE Mondejar Computer College.
-This initiative continues today through Mondejar Waters, reflecting the group’s commitment to sustainability and community wellbeing.
+Moon Water helps provide clean drinking water for the JE Mondejar Computer College community and continues today through Mondejar Waters.

 Present Day

-Today the legacy continues as a multi-sector international ecosystem integrating knowledge, culture, innovation, sustainability, and philanthropy, reflecting a multi-generational tradition of enterprise, cultural engagement, education, and public contribution.
+The legacy continues as an international ecosystem integrating agriculture, media, knowledge, culture, innovation, sustainability, and philanthropy, bringing together publishing, education, storytelling, land stewardship, and emerging platforms.